anoopkunchukuttan/transliterator/README.md

 **Documentation is not yet complete, please mail me if you need information about using the system.
 The documentation should be complete in a week**

+Unsupervised transliteration system which uses phoentic features to define transliteration priors.
+This is an EM based method which builds on Ravi and Knight's 2009 work.
+In addition, self training is used to iteratively build a substring based transliteration system in order to incorporate contextual information.

 ## Pre-requisites

 - [Indic NLP Library] (http://anoopkunchukuttan.github.io/indic_nlp_library)